 Mr. Schnell graduated from Columbia University School of Law in 1991 as a Stone Scholar, and from Tufts University in 1986, summa cum laude, with a degree in electrical engineering and physics.
 He also attended the University of Otago in Dunedin, New Zealand, on a Rotary Foundation Fellowship.
 Mr. Schnell is a two-time recipient of the N. Hobbs Knight Prize Scholarship in Physics, is listed in the International Who’s Who of Competition Lawyers, and has been selected repeatedly to the Thomson Reuters listing of New York Super Lawyers.

-Mr. Schnell writes and speaks extensively on antitrust and fraud issues and has been featured in the Global Competition Review, European Competition Law Review, Competition Policy International, National Law Journal, and New York Law Journal, among other legal and industry publications.
+Mr. Schnell writes and speaks extensively on whistleblower, fraud and antitrust issues and has been featured in US News and World Report, CNN, Huffington Post, Business Insider, the Hill, Global Competition Review, European Competition Law Review, Competition Policy International, National Law Journal, and New York Law Journal, among other national, legal and industry publications.
 He is routinely interviewed and quoted in major business publications across the country, including the Wall Street Journal, New York Times, Forbes, CNN, Bloomberg, USA Today, Newsweek and NPR.
-Prior to joining Constantine Cannon, Mr. Schnell was associated with the law firm of Coudert Brothers.
+Prior to joining Constantine Cannon, Mr. Schnell was associated with the international law firm Coudert Brothers.
 Prior to law school, he worked briefly as an electrical engineer for Westinghouse.

 - Wal-Mart Stores, Inc. et al. v.
 Visa U.S.A., Inc. and MasterCard Int’l Inc. Mr. Schnell represented Wal-Mart, Sears, Safeway and a class of roughly 5 million U.S. merchants in this antitrust class action against Visa and MasterCard.
 After the plaintiffs won summary judgment on a majority of the claims in this action, the parties settled with the plaintiffs recovering $3.05 billion and injunctive relief valued by the court at tens of billions of dollars more.
 This landmark victory remains one of the largest antitrust settlements in U.S. history.
 See 297 F. Supp.
 2d 503, aff’d 396 F.3d 96.